tallus/apprentice-boot-camp-fundamentals-3/README.md

 ## Exercises

+The code for the exercises in this boot camp is currently in the [tax_calculator](https://github.com/MCR-Digital/tax_calculator) boot camp.

 * Setting up Travis CI, changing tax_calculator & watching Travis fail/pass
 * Changing tax_calculator using feature branches
 * Changing tax_calculator using trunk development and feature toggles